Nathanator/quicktable/README.md

 modules, be beautifully represented in code and require very little learning to use.

 quicktables can be filtered, unioned, pivoted and its columns can be transformed, removed, extended and renamed among other operations.
-Read the full documented to see what quicktables are capable of.
+Read the full documentation to see what quicktables are capable of.

 Installation
 ------------